Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 2. changing specs
 3. changing source code

-Changing tool settings is least invasive and easy to do, so it is preferred.
+Changing tool settings is least invasive and easy to do, thus it is usually preferable to the other options.
+However, there are cases when parts of the input code that are very hard to reason about need to be worked around.
-However, there are cases when parts of the input code that are very tricky need to be worked around.
 Sometimes a combination of approaches is needed to resolve a timeout.

 In the following we will discuss some concrete approaches to timeout prevention.